 CA born, casino expert

 You cannot find as many big-name chefs in one space anywhere in the world as in Las Vegas.
-There are more than 40 celebrity chefs who have established their shingles at one of the numerous resorts along the Strip.
+More than 40 celebrity chefs have established their shingles at one of the numerous resorts along the Strip.
 Tourists who come to Sin City each year are guaranteed a myriad of very splashy and very good destinations to dine.

 Want to eat your way through Sin City?
-Las Vegas is filled with new and old restaurants to explore whether you want a swanky venue to impress your date, the perfect restaurant to host a business meeting or a reliable night restaurant.
-The best restaurants in Las Vegas include the Italian restaurant, Brera Osteria; the Greek restaurant, Estiatorio Milos, which offers some of the best lunch deals in Las Vegas at the Venetian.
-Bobby Flay’s Amalfi boasts of a coastal Italian event at Caesars Palace, and Bruce Kalman’s Top Chef offers the best Soulbelly barbecue in the Gateway District.
+Las Vegas is filled with new and old restaurants to explore, whether you want a swanky venue to impress your date, the perfect restaurant to host a business meeting, or a reliable night restaurant.
+The best restaurants in Las Vegas include the Italian restaurant Brera Osteria; the Greek restaurant Estiatorio Milos, which offers some of the best lunch deals in Las Vegas at the Venetian.
+Bobby Flay’s Amalfi boasts of an Italian coastal event at Caesars Palace, and Bruce Kalman’s Top Chef offers the best Soulbelly barbecue in the Gateway District.

 Here, you get the feeling that you’re eating under the huge top at Le Cirque.
 The dining room entails vintage circus events and is covered by a wafting orange-purple canopy.
 It gives the impression of opulent rather than campy, and it playfully overshadows offsets the rigorous, formal French cuisine.
 The best foods on the menu include crème Brulee, burgundy snails in garlic herb butter, sauteed foie gras, veal sweetbreads.
 Make sure to request a table that will give you a view of the fountains of Bellagio.